Troubleshooting issues while adding an MS SQL Monitor

 1. Ensure that the SQL Server is running and accessible.

 Try connecting to the SQL Server instance via SQL Server Management Studio or DBVisualizer using the same credentials.
 This step helps diagnose connection issues, ensuring that both the server is reachable and the authentication details are correct.
-If you can connect successfully with these tools, it indicates that the SQL Server is up and running correctly.
+If you can successfully connect to these tools, it indicates that SQL Server is up and running correctly.

 2. Check if the hostname or IP address is resolving correctly from the Applications Manager machine.

-Error message : The connection to the host givenhost, named instance givenhost failed.Error:'java.net.SocketTimeoutException' / The connection to the given host, named instance authType failed.Error:'java.net.UnknownHostException'.
+Warning Error message: The connection to the host givenhost, named instance givenhost, failed.Error: ' java.net.SocketTimeoutException' / The connection to the given host, named instance, and authType failed.Error: ' java.net.UnknownHostException'.

 Open Command Prompt and execute the following commands: